BluberryPie/ssqlite/README.md

 (...and a bunch of more queries)
 ```

 In previous approaches to performing Point In Time Recovery (PITR), it was necessary to either execute all queries preceding the target query or employ snapshot recovery methods.
-Subsequently, the user would need to execute all subsequent queries after the target query to maintain the most up-to-date state.'
+Subsequently, the user would need to execute all subsequent queries after the target query to maintain the most up-to-date state.

 However, a more efficient approach would involve extracting only the relevant queries associated with the targeted query and generating a set of queries capable of reverting this subset of actions.
 In the example mentioned above, the relevant queries pertaining to the `DELETE` statement are as follows: